romanfedyniak/pparser/README.md

 #### Attributes
 Attributes are specified after the rule name and return type.
 Attributes start with the - sign.
 + `nomemo` - does not cache the results of the rule.
++ `inline` - inserts expressions directly into the rule.
+Behaves like a group.
+The rule cannot have a return type and actions.

 ```
 EOF -nomemo = !.